Carlo Manché

 "Manché changed his parish from a habitat of prostitution to a reputable place.
 He lived like one of the poorest of his parishioners".

 Manché used to try to convince prostitutes to change their practice.
 This did not go down well with some pimps, and on one occasion he was severely beaten.
 One day a man went with a gun to his office, but luckily a certain Twanny Farrugia appeared at the office, and the man ran away.
 Manché refused to lodge a police report.

 Carlo Manché died at the age of 45 on 18 November 1950, in Gżira.
 Thousands of people, coming from different backgrounds, attended his funeral.
 This was a sign of the respect and admiration people had for him.

 Carlo Manché left no belongings, except his bed, his mattress and pillows, some books, one pair of torn shoes and a watch.
 "As all he had he distributed to the poor or for the needs of the parish.
 With him he took to heaven thousands and thousands of good works, for which God rewarded him," wrote Monsignor Arturo Bonnici in a booklet published by Christus Rex of the Society for the Clergy.

 Charles Vella wrote that "Had the Church carried out a study of the heroic virtues of this priest he would by now be declared a Servant of God".

 On 10 May 2017 the community of Gżira inaugurated the embellishment of a 1975 plaque, and a bust of Carlo Manché erected in 2000, adjacent to the Gżira Parish Church.
 In the 1950s,the street where this monument is located, previously known as Oratory Street, was renamed after Carlo Manché.

 On 14 December 2022 at the Gżira Parish Church a book about the life of Dun Carlo was launched.
 The book entitled " Dun Carlo Manché-Fi Kliem Niesu" has been edited by Tony Micallef.
 It contains first-hand experiences about the life and works of Dun Carlo by people who knew him.
 These include friends, parishioners and even members of Dun Carlo's family.

+Conrad Borg-Manché, a former mayor of Gżira, is Dun Carlo's grandnephew.